ianb821/Colorimeter/README.md

 Colorimeter
 ===========

 A Colorimeter that gives you RGB values for any point on your screen in either integer or float format.
+Press CTL-C or CMD-C to copy current values into the clipboard.

 ![Integer](https://raw.github.com/ianb821/Colorimeter/master/Pictures/ColorimeterPictureOne.tiff)